wumian01/learngit/readme.txt

-Git is a version control system. git is free software
-Git is a version control system. git is free software hello world
+Git is a version control system. git is free software distributed under the GPL. hello world